FENG SHUI:

 • children and creativity (metal)

-• prosperity (earth)
+• prosperity (the earth)

 • vitality (tai chi)

-Share this articles with your friends
+Share this article with your friends

 Facebook